-Jeri Eckhart Queenan leads The Bridgespan Group’s Global Development practice, focusing on poverty alleviation in India, Sub-Saharan Africa, Latin America, and China.
-She has held leadership positions in the private, public, and nonprofit sectors.
-Her work at Bridgespan includes precedent-setting projects with Goldman Sachs’ 10,000 Women, an initiative that has achieved strong measurable results by empowering underserved women entrepreneurs in 40 countries.
-She has led similar high-impact engagements with organizations such as The Bill & Melinda Gates Foundation, The Salvation Army, Children’s Investment Fund Foundation, United Nations Foundation, Inter-American Development Bank, and Women’s World Banking.
+For over ten years, Jeri spearheaded Bridgespan’s Global Practice, traveling to 50 countries on 6 continents, launching Bridgespan as the global organization it is today.
+Her work at Bridgespan includes precedent-setting projects with Goldman Sachs’ 10,000 Women, an initiative that has achieved strong measurable results by empowering underserved women entrepreneurs in over 60 countries and the Ford Foundation’s $1B BUILD program.
+She has led similar high-impact engagements with The Bill & Melinda Gates Foundation, The MacArthur Foundation’s 100&Change, Azim Premji Philanthropic Initiative, Salvation Army, Children’s Investment Fund Foundation, United Nations Foundation, Camfed, Global Teen Challenge and Catholic Charities DC.

-Jeri served as a senior official in the Executive branch of government, first as White House Fellow and then associate deputy secretary of Labor, overseeing line agencies with a combined annual budget of $28 billion.
-She led several Cabinet-level working groups on major policy issues during her tenure.
-Later she served as chair and CEO of the White House Fellows Foundation in Washington, DC, president of the White House Fellows Alumni Association, and five-year member of the President’s Commission on White House Fellowships.
-She began her career at the Boston Consulting Group where she was a manager.
+Prior to Bridgespan, she served as a senior official in the Executive branch of government, first as White House Fellow and then Associate Deputy Secretary of Labor, overseeing line agencies with a combined annual budget of $28 billion.
+She led several Cabinet-level working groups on pension reform, steel industry restructuring and child care policy during her tenure.
+Later, she served as chair and CEO of the White House Fellows Foundation in Washington, DC, president of the White House Fellows Alumni Association, and five-year member of the President’s Commission on White House Fellowships.

-Jeri graduated Phi Beta Kappa/summa cum laude from UCLA and received her MBA with honors from the Harvard Business School.
-She and her husband, Charlie Queenan, have four children, ages 20 to 26.
+Jeri graduated Phi Beta Kappa/summa cum laude from UCLA and received her MBA with honors from Harvard Business School.
+Jeri is married to Charlie Queenan and they have four adult children.